 v.
 The required 4 continuous years must take place after the completion of training; for example, a faculty appointment concurrent with fellowship training does not meet criterion 4.a.

 viii.
-At the time of application, must have attained a minimum rank of Assistant Professor, or the institution’s equivalent level of faculty rank
+At the time of application for certification examination, must have attained a minimum rank of Assistant Professor, or the institution’s equivalent level of faculty rank.

-5. Must provide ABPN attestation form signed and submitted to ABPN by the department chair (or equivalent institutional leader); the required form is found below in the Department Chair Attestation Form section.
+5. Must provide ABPN attestation form signed and submitted to ABPN by the department chair (or equivalent institutional leader); the form is found here.

 i.
 Prospective applicants should email the ABPN to request access to the examination application with ‘Academic Pathway application request’ in subject line.